When a landlord has to provide utility service for tenants

 Landlord has a duty to pay for utility service in a building with one meter

 In an apartment building with more than one unit but only one meter, it is hard to find out how much each tenant owes for utility service.
-In most cases, the landlord pays for the service, and the tenants are charged by paying rent that includes an amount for utility service.
+In most cases, the landlord pays for the service, and the tenants are charged by paying rent that includes an amount to pay the utility service.
 When this happens, you might not know how much the landlord is charging you and the other tenants for service.

 Your landlord cannot make you pay for service that goes through a master meter unless he first tells you in writing how much each tenant must pay for utilities.
 The total of the payments cannot be more than the amount of the bill.
 The landlord must give you a copy of the utility bill if you ask for it.
 This law does not apply to leases in which the landlord sets a fixed rent amount without setting aside the cost of the utilities.